All articles

 Where consolidation is actually happening

-Minneapolis-Saint Paul has the highest DSO penetration of any metro in the data-complete set at 11.1 percent of active dentists.
-That is over 1.5 times the rate of Dallas-Fort Worth, which is widely assumed to be the most consolidated major metro in the country.
+Minneapolis-Saint Paul is among the most consolidated metros in the data-complete set at 15.4 percent DSO penetration of active dentists, more than one and a half times the rate of Dallas-Fort Worth, which is widely assumed to be the most consolidated major metro in the country.
 The Midwest finding is counterintuitive but well-grounded.
-Heartland Dental, the largest US DSO by location count, originated in central Illinois and built density across the upper Midwest before expanding outward.
-Apple Tree Dental, a Minnesota-based community dental network, contributes another layer of multi-location consolidation.
-Northland Dental Partners, a Twin Cities-based group with 12 active locations, fills in additional density.
-Dental Specialists of Minnesota and PDG P.A. add specialty consolidation on top.
+Heartland Dental, the largest US DSO by location count, originated in central Illinois and built density across the upper Midwest before expanding outward, and a deep bench of Minnesota regional groups, led by Dental Specialists of Minnesota and Northland Dental Partners, adds further consolidation on top.

 The retirement cliff in MSP sits at 28.4 percent, meaning a meaningful share of remaining independent practices are owned by dentists nearing the end of their careers.
-Combined with already-high DSO penetration, MSP is the metro where the consolidation story is most mature.
+Combined with already-high DSO penetration, MSP is one of the most mature consolidation landscapes in the data.

 Read the full Minneapolis-Saint Paul briefing →